- class rusttypes.result.Result¶

 >>> Ok(42).map_err(lambda e: f"Error: {e}")) Ok(42) >>> Err(42).map_err(lambda e: f"Error: {e}") Err("Error: 42")

-- abstract map_or(default: U, f: Callable[[T], U]) U ¶
+- abstract map_or(default: U, f: Callable[[T], U]) U¶

 Returns the provided default (if

-are eagerly evaluated; if you are passing the result of a function call, it is recommended to usemap_or_else
+map_orare eagerly evaluated; if you are passing the result of a function call, it is recommended to usemap_or_else, which is lazily evaluated.- Parameters:

 default (U) – The value to return if the result is

-.f (Callable[[T], U]) – The function to apply to the contained value if the result is
+Err.f (Callable[[T], U]) – The function to apply to the contained value if the result is

 - Returns: